 God created a literal Adam and Eve, and all of His creation was perfect.

-If we accept any flavour of molecules-to-man evolution, then we must accept a less-than-perfect, even dishonest god.
+If I accepted any flavour of molecules-to-man evolution, then I must accept a less-than-perfect, even dishonest god.

-If we dismiss Biblical creation, we logically must dismiss the Bible.
+If I dismiss Biblical creation, I must logically dismiss the Bible.

-Biblical creation is the foundation on which sits the Gospel (the good news).
+Biblical creation is the foundation on which sits the Gospel (the good news) of Jesus.

 Biblical creation is the only piece that fits perfectly the picture of a perfect God.